City Chic Collective

+It was previously home to several holdings after an expansion in the 1990s.
+But in 2005 it sold its troubled discount division after making massive losses in the company and a price war in the division — the division then lasted until 2014.
+Then in July 2018, Millers and almost its entire portfolio was sold to Mosaic Brands (Noni B Limited) to raise much needed cash and streamline the company, leaving just City Chic in the original group — but in 2024 Mosaic went into receivership and failed to find a buyer, closing all 5 chains.
+Meanwhile, in 2024, the City Chic Collective left its stint in the EMEA market to raise $25 million.

+History

-Miller's Retail
+Miller's Retail (1992–2006)

-Miller's Retail Ltd. was an Australian company that distributed women's apparel and accessories and was one of the country's largest retailers.
+Miller's Retail Ltd was an Australian company that distributed women's apparel and accessories and was one of the country's largest retailers.
 It was founded by Gary Perlstein and Ian Miller in 1992.
-It was listed on the Australian Stock Exchange and had a market capitalisation of $360 million as at March, 2006.
+It was listed on the Australian Securities Exchange in May 1998.
+It had a market capitalisation of $360 million, as of March 2006.

-It grew in part through acquisitions, including the Katies womenswear chain from Coles Myer (1999), and Crazy Clark's and Go-Lo stores in 2000.
+The company grew in part through acquisitions, including the Katies womenswear chain from Coles Myer (1999), and Crazy Clark's and Go-Lo stores in 2000.

 Its sales for the year ending 30 June 2005 were $1.12 billion, with a net loss after tax of $103.4 million.
 This substantial loss was an unusual event for Miller's Retail and reflected considerable financial restructuring, including the revaluation of its businesses in Discount Variety.
 At the same time, the company told the market it had excessive inventory levels and pledged to address that, as well as to review buying practices in the future to avoid similar errors.

 In its Apparel Division, Miller's Retail traded under the brands Miller's Fashion Club, Katies, Crossroads and 1626, which all sell women's clothing, with a total of over 700 stores.
-In November, 2005, it sold its Discount Variety Division, which owned Go-Lo, Crazy Clark's, Look Sharp Concepts and Chickenfeed, which had a total of 335 stores at the time of the sale.
+In November 2005, it sold its Discount Variety Division, which owned Go-Lo, Crazy Clark's, Look Sharp Concepts and Chickenfeed, which had a total of 335 stores at the time of the sale.
 Miller's Retail sold its interest in the discount variety businesses after a price war with competitors had a major impact on the profits of the division.
 Private equity investor Catalyst Investment Manager and CHAMP acquired the group, the new entity being called Australian Discount Retail.

-The company was listed on the Australian Stock Exchange in 1998.
-Its founder, Ian Miller, left the Managing Director's position in 2003, although continued for a time as Managing Director of Apparel Division and remained an executive director of the company.
-In December 2006 it was renamed to Specialty Fashion Group.

-Miller's Fashion Club
+The company would later go into wall-to-wall administration, liquidation in 2013 then receivership in 2014.

 Millers Retail's core business was the Miller's Fashion Club, a club or loyalty program, which had more than 2.8 million members across Australia and New Zealand.

+The company's co-founder, Ian Miller, left the Managing Director's position in 2003, although continued for a time as Managing Director of Apparel Division and remained an executive director of the company.